 Even nectar is poison if taken to excess.

-Low interest rates mean meagre returns for retirees and risk averse investors who can’t or won’t or shouldn’t have very much of their money at risk in the markets.
+Low-interest rates mean meager returns for retirees and risk-averse investors who can’t or won’t or shouldn’t have very much of their money at risk in the markets.
 This means they need to spend less, find a way to earn more income, or move farther out the risk spectrum.
 Mauldin aptly asks “Do we really want retirees increasing their risk by seeking more yield?”

 While central banks held short term rates down, global financial institutions made a lot of money borrowing short and lending long.
 So while they’re paying you less than 1% on your cash deposits, they’re charging you multiples of that amount for your mortgage.
 Heaven knows they needed a capital boost after the subprime debacle of 2008.
 But now the Fed is sitting on the long end of the yield curve as well, so that spread and its attending profit margins are quickly disappearing.